sean-levvel/aws-sa-associate-saac02/README.md

     - listener is configured for TCP. no encryption or decryption happens on the NLB.
 COnnection is passed to the backend instance
 - offload
     - clients connect to the ELB that needs the ssl
-    - ect instances dont need ssl
+    - ec2 instances dont need ssl
 - Connection Stickiness
     - generates a cookie which locks the device to a single backend
     - with no sitckiness connections are distributed across all in-service backend instances. unless application handles user state this could cause user logoffs and shopping cart losses